 - Users can't create or make any changes to target audiences.

 - Target audiences have benefits over regular groups for sharing with broad audiences.
-See "Benefits for your organization" above.
+See "Why use target audiences?" above.

 You can use any type of groups as members of a target audience, including: